tendermonster/captumcv/project/README.md

 Provide a brief introduction to your project, highlighting its purpose and key features.
 Explain why users might find it useful or interesting.

 ## Requirements
-The code was tested with python 3.8
+The code was tested with python 3.10 and ubuntu 20.04

 ## Installation
 1. clone the repository